 Urdu is the official language, but English is widely spoken and understood.
 There are also several regional languages and local dialects.

-The larger hotels and restaurants add a service charge of 10% to their bills otherwise tipping is not obligatory in Pakistan.
-Baksheesh, however, helps get things done more quickly.
+The larger hotels and restaurants add a service charge of 10 percent to their bills, otherwise tipping is not obligatory in Pakistan.
+However, Baksheesh (a tip) helps get things done more quickly.

-Passengers arriving in Pakistan over 18 years do not have to pay duty on either 200 cigarettes, 50 cigars or 500g tobacco, as well as 250ml eau de toilette and perfume, provided that not more than 125ml of that is perfume, and gifts and/or souvenirs up to the value of Rs.2,000.
-Non-residents do not have to pay duty on 200 cigarettes, 50 cigars or 227g tobacco, 250ml perfumed spirits and eau de toilette, gifts and souvenirs to the value of Rs.2,000.
+Passengers arriving in Pakistan over 18 years do not have to pay duty on either 200 cigarettes, 50 cigars or 500g tobacco, as well as 250ml eau de toilette and perfume, provided that not more than 125ml of that is perfume, and gifts and/or souvenirs up to the value of US $100.
 The import of alcohol is strictly prohibited for both residents and non-residents, regardless of nationality.
-Other prohibited items include matches, fruits, plants and plant material.
+Other prohibited items include matches, fruits, plants, and plant material.

 Become our Pakistan Travel Expert

 We are looking for contributors for our Pakistan travel guide.
 If you are a local, a regular traveller to Pakistan or a travel professional with time to contribute and answer occasional forum questions, please contact us.